misalcedo/vr/README.md

 cargo run --example simulation
 ```

-Note: the simulation tends to drop replies at more than 1,000 replies.
-The exact cause is yet unknown.

 ## TODOs

 - Define mechanism for recovering replicas to fetch configuration upon receiving a protocol message.